 Randophonic airs pretty much every Saturday night, starting 11 pm (Pacific time) c/o CiTR.FM.101.9, with streaming and download options usually available within twenty-four hours via our Facebook page.

 Ryuichi Sakamoto started out inspired by Kraftwerk, and by 1988 would have an Academy Award in his pocket for his soundtrack work.
 Somewhere in between, he found himself messing around with such cool and cutting edge western musical friends as Adrian Belew (the new guy at King Crimson), and Robin Scott (the guy who sang that Pop Muzik song).
 The album was called Left-Handed Dream and it’s definitely one of those lost gems.

 Dali’s Car (the project) may have looked brilliant on paper.
 Take ex-Bauhaus lead singer Peter Murphy, put him in a room with Mick Karn, instrumental genius from recently disbanded Japan – see what happens.
-What happened was an album called The Waking Hour which didn’t quite add up, not for forty minutes.
-But Dali’s Car (the song ) — that was memorably odd.
+What happened was an album called The Waking Hour which didn’t quite add up, not for forty odd minutes.
+But Dali’s Car (the song ) — that was memorably odd, and nutritious.